Veruca Salt: 1992–1998: Formation and mainstream success

 Named after Veruca Salt, the spoiled rotten rich girl from the 1964 children's book Charlie and the Chocolate Factory by Roald Dahl, Veruca Salt was formed in Chicago in 1992 by Louise Post (guitar and vocals) and Nina Gordon (guitar and vocals).
 Post and Gordon were introduced through mutual friend Lili Taylor, and began playing music together.
-They wrote songs for a year and a half before placing an ad in the Chicago Times for an all-female rhythm section.
+They wrote songs for a year and a half before placing an ad in the Chicago Sun-Times for an all-female rhythm section.
 Instead the band was joined by Gordon's brother Jim Shapiro on drums and Steve Lack on bass.
 Songwriting was shared between Gordon and Post, though the two seldom collaborated.
 Rather, each would typically submit a complete song to the group and sing the lead vocals on that song, while the other would record backing vocals.

-The band had performed a handful of shows when Jim Powers of Minty Fresh Records asked them to sign to the independent label.
+The band had performed a handful of shows when Jim Powers of Minty Fresh Records asked them to sign.
 The band's first release was the single "Seether"/"All Hail Me" on Minty Fresh Records, in 1994.
 The single was a success and Veruca Salt accompanied Hole on a tour, before releasing their first full-length album, American Thighs.
 The album which included "Seether" and "All Hail Me", eventually reached Gold status.
 In a 2014 retrospective, music magazine Paste listed "Seether" as number 10 and "All Hail Me" as number 39 on their list of the 50 greatest grunge songs of all time.